Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 Choose your campus

-On your UCAS application for an Adult Nursing course you will need to choose which LSBU campus you wish to study at: Southwark or Havering.
+On your UCAS application for an Adult Nursing course you will need to choose which LSBU campus you wish to study at: Southwark, Havering or Croydon.

 As part of the selection process you'll be expected to attend an MMI interview.
 Find out more.